abigailhartless/ahartles-tswd-portfolio-templates/critique-by-design.md

 The visualization left a lot to be desired, as the bright blue made it harder to see the text, the data was in a table, and then lots of White, or blue space, was taken up by a graphic of coffee cups, which was cute, but did not contribute to the story of the table or to the overall article.
 I also think the title of the initial table was not very descriptive.

+I thought the table was mostly useful combined with the article, giving it an 8.
+I did not think it was complete, as two drinks were missing, and a title with value was missing.
+It did alright with perceptability and intuitiveness, but would highly benefit from editing.
+I did not like it aesthetically at all, but the data was truthful and mostly engaging.

+As a devoted coffee drinker, I was drawn to this.
+I like being able to see varying caffeine contents, and it reaffirms a thought that I had.
+I did not like the table form -- it's harder to compare numbers without some sort of relating baseline, and I think tables are not always the most intuitive way to display relationships.
+I think about this more of a spectrum, which is something I would like to see While the left-side graphic was fun, I don't think that it was the best use of space, and I also don't like the blue background -- it's too bright for my eyes, and does't have a high enough text contrast.
+It also doesn't really serve a purpose -- one UK coffee brand uses blue in their branding, but not that shade.

+The primary audience is High Street (UK-based) chain coffee consumers, especially those who want to monitor their specific caffeine intake.
+I think it is technically effective as it has the data, but not efficient as there is no standard of comparison for what a good amount of caffeine is in the visualization, just in the body of the text.
+I think the article title is very striking, and want to incorporate that into the new visualization as well.

+In my initial critique, I wanted to incorporate the suggested amount of daily caffeine intake into the visualization as well, and maybe the caffeine contents of chocolate or other more.
+I've seen other coffee charts that really lean into the cup visualization, which could be fun but distracting, so I planned to play with some different types.
+I'm really drawn to a spectrum for this, but I wasn't sure if that would be the easiest to read.

 ## Step three: Sketch a solution
 Here are my two initial hand sketches, which I presented to my group members for interviews.
 ![sketch1](IMG_3470.jpeg)